 These pages contain some basic information on relocating to Queens and contain some handy links to get you started.

 We are always actively seeking to attract new residents to Queens County, and our existing residents can't wait to tell you about the advantages of living here!
-For example, local resident Peter Ripple created a web site “Retire to Liverpool” for your viewing pleasure, and the Queens General Hospital Foundation created "Doctors Wanted" - a website aimed at recruiting physicians, but the information and beautiful videos are just as captivating whether you are a doctor or not!
+For example, the Queens General Hospital Foundation created "Best Life Nova Scotia" - a website aimed at recruiting physicians and other healthcare professionals, but the information and beautiful video on their site is just as captivating whether you are a doctor or not!

 MacLean's ranked our community high on "Affordability", which includes low real estate costs & low property tax as percent of average income.
 Queens was also ranked well for "Weather", with 218 days above 0 C, 102 days annually above 20 C, and only 103 days a year with rain or snow.
 No wonder they call us the "Banana Belt"!
 "Health, Safety, & Community" was the third category cited as a strength - Queens has a lower than average Crime Severity ranking, and a good ratio of doctors’ offices to residents.